-In a landmark victory, CJA litigated the first case to consider the “common law immunity” of foreign officials to a decision that both denies absolute deference to the executive branch and denies immunity for human rights abuses like torture and extrajudicial killing.
+In a landmark victory, CJA litigated the first case to consider the “common law immunity” of foreign officials, yielding a decision that both denies absolute deference to the executive branch and denies immunity for human rights abuses like torture and extrajudicial killing.

 On November 2, 2012, the U.S. Court of Appeals for the Fourth Circuit once again sided with our clients against former Somali General Mohamed Ali Samantar.
 The long and thoughtful opinion rejects absolute deference to the executive branch in determining immunity for “official acts.”
 Even more powerfully, the opinion holds that egregious human rights abuses cannot be considered “official acts” shielded by immunity: “Under international and domestic law, officials from other countries are not entitled to foreign official immunity for jus cogens violations, even if the acts were performed in the defendant’s official capacity.”
-In other words, immunity for “official acts” cannot extend to torture, extrajudicial killing, or any other universally recognized human rights violation because no foreign official has the authority to commit these international crimes.
+(Jus cogens norms, also known as “peremptory norms,” refer to fundamental principles of international law from which it is almost universally agreed that no derogation is permitted.)
+In other words, the opinion holds that immunity for “official acts” cannot extend to torture, extrajudicial killing, or any other universally recognized human rights violation because no foreign official has the authority to commit these international crimes.
 The Fourth Circuit’s decision marks a crucial step forward in the fight against impunity.

-On August 28, 2012, U.S. District Court Judge Leonie Brinkema awarded $21 million in compensatory and punitive damages against former Somali General Mohamed Ali Samantar.
-In a hearing before Judge Brinkema on February 23, 2012, General Samantar had accepted liability and responsibility for damages for torture, extrajudicial killing, war crimes and other human rights abuses committed against the civilian population of Somalia during the brutal Siad Barre regime, the military dictatorship that ruled that country from 1969 to 1991.
+On August 28, 2012, U.S. district court Judge Leonie Brinkema awarded $21 million in compensatory and punitive damages against former Somali General Mohamed Ali Samantar.
+In a hearing before Judge Brinkema on February 23, 2012, General Samantar accepted liability and responsibility for damages for torture, extrajudicial killing, war crimes and other human rights abuses committed against the civilian population of Somalia during the brutal Siad Barre regime, the military dictatorship that ruled that country from 1969 to 1991.

-During the 1980s, General Samantar presided over an increasingly repressive military that committed horrific atrocities with particular harshness in the northern part of Somalia, and particularly against people who were of Isaaq heritage.
+During the 1980s, General Samantar presided over an increasingly repressive military that committed horrific atrocities with particular harshness in the northern part of Somalia, and particularly against people of Isaaq heritage.
 In response to this brutality, a pro-democracy resistance movement emerged, calling itself the Somali National Movement, or the SNM.
-The SNM drew its strength from the Issaq.
+The SNM drew its strength from the Issaq population.
 Though the SNM also committed human rights violations, the overwhelming number of atrocities were committed by Somali government soldiers.

-As the SNM’s strength grew, the Somalia Armed Forces retaliated with increasing brutality against unarmed civilians.
-The Somali Armed Forces killed and looted livestock, blew up water reservoirs, destroyed homes, and tortured, imprisoned and summarily executed civilians accused of supporting the SNM, including businessmen, teachers, high school students and nomads simply tending their herds.
+As the SNM’s strength grew, the Somali Armed Forces retaliated with increasing brutality against unarmed civilians.
+The Somali Armed Forces killed and looted livestock; blew up water reservoirs; destroyed homes; and tortured, imprisoned and summarily executed civilians accused of supporting the SNM, including businessmen, teachers, high school students and nomads simply tending their herds.